jnduli/blog_jnduli.co.ke/content/drafts/developer_experience.rst

 ^^^^^^^^^^^^^^
 https://leaddev.com/productivity-eng-velocity/what-developer-experience-team

-dev experience teams improve developer productivity by reducing friction from suboptimal tools and processes i.e. making software engineering easier.
+Dev experience teams make software engineering easier.
+The teams are created by:

-The journery for DevEx team follows the path:
-- an existing team takes on a specific devex project e.g. Synk found that builds were failing 70% of the team.
+- a team takes on a specific devex project e.g. builds fail 70% of the time.
-- a dedicated team is formed that sits where the problem exists e.g. in one eng team, product vertical.
-This team works to solve the problem within one team first, and once the value is clear, scales this more broadly to the org.
+- a dedicated team is formed that sits where the problem exists.
+It solves the problem first within one team, and once value is clear, scales this more broadly to the organisation.
-- a centralized devex team is formed since the initial project deserves more work/support or other needs arise.
+- a centralized devex team is formed since more work/support is needed for initial project or other needs arise.

-  Devex team expands their work into:
-  - strategic bets: project that solve issues experienced across the org and result in org-wide productivity gains
-  - support requests from other devs devx team runs risk of becoming an everything dept since many problems surfaced are not owned by any other teams, and they may slip into treating their backlog like a roadmap instead of proactively prioritizing work that'll have the biggest impact on the organization.
+The devex team runs the risk of becoming an `everything` team since a lot of the problems aren't owned by other teams, and they may slip to treating their backlog like a roadmap rather than prioritizing work that'll have the biggest impact on the org.

+Devex team works on strategic bets (projects that solve issues experienced across the org and result in org-wide productivity gains) and support requests from other devs.

-- DevX team sets a charter and roadmap, and proactively identifies top needs across the organisation.
-It will eventually create a formal process for identifying and prioritizing strategic work as well as for managing support in a way that does not interfere with the teams strategic bets.
+The team sets a charter and a roadmap, and proactively identifies top needs across the org and later on formalizes the process for finding and prioritizing strategic work as well as managing support in a way that doesn't interfere with the strategic bets.

+..
+TODO: further summary
 How DevEx teams prioritize strategic work: can use surveys, in-context feedback (tool like slackbot/browser plugin that asks for feedback when dev uses a tool), ask/feedback channels (e.g. slack